Director: Clive Barker

 The perfect accompaniment to the film’s warped love story is Christopher Young’s stunning score which encompasses the romantic and the horrific in sweeping, orchestral gothic melodrama.

 A big hit upon its initial release, Hellraiser’s reputation has only grown in the years that followed.
 Barker followed up his debut with the misunderstood Nightbreed and the OK Lord of Illusions, neither of which lives up to the promise of his first film.
 Hellraiser itself has spawned a seemingly never-ending franchise, the first few sequels showcasing some good ideas although losing the mystique of the original as they go into the Cenobite’s origins, while the later ones descend into direct-to-video hell.

-You can’t go wrong with the original though, a proper blood and guts horror film which, due to Barker’s ability to distil his fertile imagination into a compelling storyline, still impresses 30 years later.
+You can’t go wrong with the original though, a proper blood and guts horror film which, due to Barker’s ability to distil his fertile imagination into a compelling storyline, still impresses over 30 years later.